Exact nuclear norm, completion and decomposition for random overcomplete tensors via degree-4 SOS: Preliminaries

 \end{fact}

 \begin{definition} Let $X$ and $Y$ be matrices with equal number of columns.
-Define the \textit{columnwise tensor product} of $X$ and $Y$ to be the matrix $X\cten Y$ with $i$-th column $x_i\otimes y_i$, where $x_i$ and $y_i$ are $i$-th columns of $X$ and $Y$. \end{definition}
+Define the (columnwise) \textit{Khatri-Rao product} of $X$ and $Y$ to be the matrix $X\cten Y$ with $i$-th column $x_i\otimes y_i$, where $x_i$ and $y_i$ are $i$-th columns of $X$ and $Y$. \end{definition}

-Let $\mathcal{U} = \{u_i, v_i\mid i\in [m]\}$ be a set of $2m$ independent uniformly distributed random vectors on the unit sphere.
+Let $\mathcal{U} = \{u_i, v_i\in S^{n-1}\mid i\in [m]\}$ be a set of $2m$ independent uniformly distributed random vectors on the unit sphere.
 Let $U$ and $V$ be matrices with columns $u_i$ and $v_i$, respectively.

 \begin{lemma} With high probability

 \end{lemma} \begin{corollary} With high probability, for each $x\in \mathbb{R}^n$

 \end{corollary}